gtatters/ThermImageJ/Readme.md

 -------

 -   The maximum number of video frames (i.e. stacks) is limited by the CPU and speed of ImageJ macros.
--   Due to performance limitations, memory allocation, and file size of videos, users are recommended to avoid converting their loaded video files to temperatures, as the memory required to is double that required to work with the 16-bit grayscale images.
+-   Due to performance limitations, memory allocation, and file size of videos, users are recommended to delay converting their loaded video files to temperatures, until files have been otherwise processed, as the memory required to is double that required to work with the 16-bit grayscale images.
--   Consider cropping videos, re-sampling video stacks if you have a high sample rate, or performing analyses on the 16-bit raw data and then peforming the Raw2Temp calculations on summarised data.
+-   Consider cropping videos, re-sampling fewer stacks if you have a high stack size, or performing ROI analyses on the 16-bit raw data and then peforming the Raw2Temp calculations on summarised data.
 -   Finally, users should verify that the values obtained with these macros are similar to the ones obtained using thermal imaging software.
 See <https://github.com/gtatters/ThermimageCalibration>.

 ### References